raccoon-mh/mc-iam-manager-tokenValidator-middleware-PoC/README.md

 - `GET /`: A public endpoint that returns "Hello, World!".
 - `ANY /protected`: A protected endpoint that requires a valid JWT token.
+- `ANY /protected/admin`: A protected endpoint that requires a valid JWT token and admin role.

 ### Middleware